14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 14.4.3.1 Predictive analytics and supervised machine learning

-A buzzword in education software spheres these days is “predictive analytics”.
+“Predictive analysis” is a buzzword in education software spheres.
 Administrators and educators alike are interested in applying the methods long utilized by marketers and other business professionals to predict what a person will want, need, or do.
 “Predictive analytics” is a blanket term that describes any statistical approach that yields a prediction.
-You could ask a predictive model: “What is the likelihood that my cat will sit on my keyboard today?” and, given enough past information about your cat’s computer-sitting behavior, the model could estimate the probability of that computer-sitting happening.
+You could ask a predictive model: “What is the likelihood that my cat will sit on my keyboard today?” and, given enough past information about your cat’s computer-sitting behavior, the model estimates the probability of computer-sitting.
 Under the hood, some predictive models are not complex.
-In this chapter, you’ll use one of these simpler predictive models called logistic regression.
+In this chapter, you’ll use logistic regression, which is one of the simpler predictive models.

 There is an adage: “garbage in, garbage out”.
 This holds true here.
 If you do not feel confident that the data you collected is accurate, you won’t feel confident in your conclusions, regardless of the model.
 To collect good data, you must first identify what you want to learn and what information you need to learn it.